What is Interior Design?

-The best interior designers make it look easy, crafting spaces that anticipate our needs and appeal to our emotions, but in reality a broad set of skills and technical knowledge is required.
+Designers craft spaces that anticipate our needs and appeal to our emotions while pulling from a broad set of skills and technical knowledge.
 Interior design has changed dramatically since the early 20th century when it was just beginning to emerge as a profession.

 The American Society of Interior Designers (ASID) states that:

 “Completing a degree, either an associate or bachelors, is becoming increasingly more important to the interior design profession.
 Currently, 26 states and jurisdictions have licensing requirements for interior design practitioners.
 In many of these states, you cannot even call yourself an interior designer unless you meet or exceed a certain level of accredited education and in some cases pass the qualifying exam administered by the National Council for Interior Design Qualification (NCIDQ).
 Regulation of interior design practice continues to become increasingly wide spread.”

 With its strong professional focus, a New York School of Interior Design education gives you access to internships and designers with real-world experience — invaluable connections that will serve you throughout your career.

 We ask our advisory boards—composed of design luminaries from some of the world's top firms, like Gensler's regional managing principal Robin Klehr Avia—what they are looking for in a hire; then our Office of Career and Internship Services crafts programs and services around their answers.